pedrorv0106/DAPS/boot/README.md

 Specify user/pass or public key for individual server.
 If none is provided for a server, the global setting will be used instead.

+If a username, password, or key file is provided for an individual server, it will override the global setting.

+If a password is provided for an individual server, it will be used instead of global key file.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
  "username":"daps-devnet",